-When I talk about non-toxic cleaning and swapping your everyday cleaning products for things that are less harmful to our endocrine systems, people often ask me what I use.
+When I talk about non-toxic cleaning products and swapping your everyday cleaning products for things that are less harmful to our endocrine systems, people often ask me what I use.
 There’s really nothing fancy about the products I use to clean my home and best of all, these 4 products can be used to clean just about everything.

 I certainly have a few other cleaning “favorites” that I will share at the end, but these 4 things are the heart of all of my non-toxic cleaning needs.